 What Is Zozobra?

-Zozobra is staged each year by the Kiwanis Club of Santa Fe, as a fiery and exciting kick-off to the annual Fiestas de Santa Fe, during the first weekend in September, following Labor Day.
+Zozobra is a unique cultural event staged each year by the Kiwanis Club of Santa Fe as a fiery and exciting kick-off to the annual Fiestas de Santa Fe.
+The ‘Burning of Will Shuster’s Zozobra’ is presented annually the Friday of Labor Day weekend.

-Thursday evening, at dusk, the popular Zozobra event takes place at Fort Marcy Park, located just a few blocks from the historic Santa Fe Plaza.
-This is the annual ceremony of the burning of Old Man Gloom (pictured right).
-Zozobra, the inspiration of artist Will Shuster, was introduced as part of the Fiesta events in 1926.
+Friday evening at dusk the people of Santa Fe, friends new and old, all make their way to Fort Marcy Park where the Zozobra pageant takes place.
+Located just a few blocks from the historic Santa Fe Plaza.
+Zozobra, also known as Old Man Gloom (OMG) (pictured left), is the inspiration of artist Will Shuster and was introduced as part of the Fiesta events in 1926.

-Old Man Gloom first appeared as a six-foot puppet, but the Zozobra figure has since grown to be over 50 feet tall.
-Made of muslin and stuffed with shredded paper, Zozobra is an eerie, groaning, flailing character, who looks to be part ghost and part monster.
+Shuster’s creation first appeared as a six-foot puppet and has since grown to about 50 feet.
+Made of muslin and stuffed with shredded paper Zozobra is an eerie, groaning, flailing character who appears to be part ghost and part monster.

-Amid fireworks and the ceremonial dances of ghosts and fire, Zozobra is set ablaze by torches.
-As Old Man Gloom burns, it is said that with him go the feelings of gloom and doom from the past year.
-The sound of the groaning Zozobra can be heard throughout the city and for miles around.
+Amid fireworks and the ceremonial dances of ghosts and fire a growling Zozobra is set ablaze and it is said as the fire consumes the beast so go the feelings of gloom and doom from the past year.
+The flames renewing the hope and optimism of the

-The Kiwanis Club of Santa Fe became officially involved with Zozobra in 1963.
-Will Shuster assigned all rights to the Kiwanis Club on June 19, 1964, and to this day they retain the exclusive copyright and trademark to the figure.
-As a major annual fundraiser, Zozobra has become a fun way for the citizens of Santa Fe (and visitors from around the world) to participate in community service.
-Since 1952, Zozobra has raised over $300,000, which the Santa Fe Downtown Kiwanis Foundation has used to provide college scholarships, fund local youth projects, and provide camp fees for physically challenged children.
+The Kiwanis Club of Santa Fe became officially involved with Zozobra in 1963 when Zozobra’s creator artist Will Shuster assigned all rights on June 19, 1964 to the Santa Fe Kiwanis Club.
+To this day they retain all the exclusive copyrights and trademarks to the figure.
+As the major annual fundraiser Zozobra has become a fun way for the citizens of Santa Fe (and visitors from around the globe) to participate in community service.

 History of Zozobra